theflyoccultist/http_server/README.md

   - Test if the server can serve files from a specified directory (e.g., HTML, CSS, and JavaScript files).
   - Verify that the server handles paths correctly (e.g., index.html for /).

-- Hot Reloading
-Test if the server detects file changes and updates responses dynamically.

 - Error Pages
 Verify that the server serves custom error pages (e.g., 404.html for not found errors).

-- Concurrency
-Test how the server handles multiple concurrent requests.

 - Cross-Browser Compatibility
 Test the server's behavior with requests from different browsers or tools (e.g., curl, Postman, Chrome).